Real intersection theory (II)

-where $S_a$ is a current of integration over the algebraic cycle $S$, and $bK$ is an exact Lebesgue current of dimension $4$ in $X$. (adjust $ \Psi$ so $S_a$ is non-zero).
+where $S$ is a current of integration over the algebraic cycle $S$, and $b W$ is an exact Lebesgue current of dimension $4$ in $X$. (adjust $ \Psi$ so $S$ is non-zero).
 Consider another current in $C\times X$

 denoted by $T$, where $[e]$ is a current of evaluation at a point $e\in C$.
-Note $T$ is also Lebesgue.
-By adjusting the exact current for $T$, we can assume the projection to the support of $T$ satisfies
+Note $T$ is Lebesgue.
+By adjusting the singular chain $W$ continuously, we can assume the projection of the support of $T$ satisfies

 i.e. the projection of the support is the support of the projection.
-(The proof of this is discussed elsewhere).
+(See appendix for the proof).
+Thus we have the projection of currents

 Let $\Theta$ be the collection of closed Lebesgue currents on $C$ representing the classes in $H^1(C;\mathbb Q)$.
-Then by the correspondence of currents in section 4,
+Now we apply the real intersection theory to establish the correspondence of currents ( in section 4.1),